bgreenwell/pokecli/README.md

 # PokeCLI

+> **Note:** This package was developed as part of a live demonstration for course IS 4010 - Application Development with Artificial Intelligence.

 A fast and user-friendly command line tool for querying Pokemon data via the PokeAPI.
 Built with Rust for performance and reliability.

 ## Features